This post may contain affiliate or sponsored links. Please read our disclosure policy.

 Before You Begin!
 If you make this, please leave a review and rating letting us know how you liked this recipe!
 This helps our business thrive & continue providing free recipes.

 - In a small bowl, combine the oregano, cumin, chili powder, salt, and pepper.

 - Pat the roast dry with paper towels and then rub the seasoning all over each piece.
 (Freezing instructions begin here.)

-- Add the seasoned meat, onion/garlic mixture, lime juice, orange juice, and hot sauce into the slow cooker.
+- Add the seasoned meat, diced onion, minced garlic, lime juice, orange juice, and hot sauce into the slow cooker.

 - Cover and cook on low for 7-9 hours.